michael-a-grammar/mona.nvim/README.md

 **Please note** that this is not a replacement for the various LSP implementations available for `elixir`; it is solely some goodies that I find nice when programming my favourite language in my favourite editor

-As `mona` doesn't use any fancy LSP shenanigans, it is blindingly fast but may prove to be naive in implementation
+As `mona` doesn't use any fancy LSP shenanigans, it is blindingly fast (thanks to `ripgrep`!) but may prove to be naive in implementation

-We simply rely on regular expressions and conventions in order to _work things_ out - if you consider using `mona`, please report any inconsistencies!
+We rely on regular expressions and conventions in order to _work things_ out - if you consider using `mona`, please report any inconsistencies!

 ## ✨ Features